 Even in India overweight and obesity increased from 21% in 2005 to 39.3% in 2015.
 The incidence of Diabetes (20.3%) and Hypertension (22.2%) is on the rise.
 Due to the preferential central accumulation of fat, the Asian population is particularly at higher risk of insulin resistance and atherogenesis at comparatively lower BMIs and hence the cut off for surgical intervention is lower.

-Bariatric procedure is recommended to person with BMI > 37.5 without related diseases and also when associated diseases are already present at BMI > 32.5.
+A bariatric procedure is recommended to the person with BMI > 37.5 without related diseases and also when associated diseases are already present at BMI > 32.5.
 Body mass index is calculated by dividing weight in kilograms with height in meter square.
-Lower BMI patients are advised lifestyle modifications, diet and regular exercise to reduce weight.
+Lower BMI patients have advised lifestyle modifications, diet, and regular exercise to reduce weight.

-Bariatric Procedure is proven procedure of choice to loose excess weight, obesity treatment and for maintenance of weight loss in long term.
+Bariatric Procedure is proven procedure of choice to lose excess weight, obesity treatment and for maintenance of weight loss in long-term.
 One may expect to loose up to 80% of excess weight at one year.
 All related diseases either completely resolve or there occurs significant improvement leading to much better quality of life.
 Obesity surgery increases overall life expectancy and reduces deaths from complications.